hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

 * Then if necessary scale the resulting squared image for:
   * Window image: scale the squared image so it is 512px (configurable via a global variable) using high-quality resampling
 * Build one multi-size **Icon** from the scaled squared image in memory (sizes=[(16,16),(20,20),(24,24),(32,32),(40,40),(48,48),(64,64),(128,128),(256,256)] PNG-compressed) for use both as
-  * NotifyIcon in the windows system-tray
+  * NotifyIcon in the windows system-tray (NotifyIcon.Visible should be set only after the multi-size icon is ready, to avoid flashing the default icon.)
   * the app icon (ie when creating a shortcut to the app on the desktop)

 > For clarification, here is some pseudocode to square the image by edge replication: